SSkipr/AeronauticaHelper/README.md

 # 👉 AeronauticaHelper Setup 👈
 This is an application that watches your AFK boat in Aeronautica!
 You will get a notification via the webhook if the game crashes, if you disconnect, or if your boat suddenly stops (island collision, out of fuel, etc), accompanied by a screenshot.
-Though possible, errors occur minimally when the camera is positioned properly. **Version 2 introduces AutoSteer** and built-in Anti-AFK.

 ---